ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/forms.html.md

 }
 ```

-## Uncontrolled form elements
+## Uncontrolled form elements, or implicit state

-- We have no state — the input itself holds the state.
+- State is implicit, tucked away inside the form control element and managed by React for us.
-- We could set an initial value using `defaultValue`.
+- We can set an initial value using `defaultValue`.
-- We don’t have to listen to any change events.
+- We don’t _have_ to listen to any change events.
-- We can then read from the form using the DOM when it is submitted.
+- We can then read using the DOM when the form is submitted.

+Here’s an example of a Sign In form with email and password inputs using uncontrolled state, and reading the inputted values using [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData):

 ```tsx
 import React from "react";